Linutronix/detnetctl/README.md

 In its current status, this software should be classified as demonstrator or research prototype intended for collecting experience with the requirements.
 For feedback or if you have a related productive use case, please contact [Linutronix](https://linutronix.de/).

+There are two options for registering an application:
+* Via D-Bus interface after detnetctl was spawned as service (preferred, but requires `dbus` feature)
+* Oneshot registration via `--app-name`

 ## Command Line Interface

 ```console